September 30th

 Meaning of the subhAShita:

-There are two sources where diseases are born out of - the body, and the mind.
+There are two sources where diseases are born out of—the body, and the mind.
 Their origination is interdependent.
-It is not possible to understand them independently.
+It is not possible to perceive them independently.

 Commentary: